Nonlocal Sublinear Elliptic Problems Involving Measures: Finite Energy Solutions

 \subsection{Acknowledgement}

-This work is supported by the SIIT Young Researcher Grant, under a contract number SIIT 2022-YRG-AS01.
+This work is supported by the Thammasat University Research Unit in Gait Analysis and Intelligent Technology (GaitTech).
 A.C.M. gratefully acknowledges financial support from the Excellent Foreign Student (EFS) scholarship, Sirindhorn International Institute of Technology (SIIT), Thammasat University.
-The authors would like to express our gratitude to Professor Igor E. Verbitsky for providing us useful comments regarding uniquness results in \cite{PV2} and \cite{V4}.
+The authors would like to express our gratitude to Professor Igor E. Verbitsky for providing us useful comments regarding uniqueness results in \cite{PV2} and \cite{V4}.